 Hiking up to Pass Arapa Apacheta was steep but smooth, and we made it up without much of an issue.
 Having the time to acclimatize in Cusco and on the Salkantay Trek must have really helped, because neither of us were feeling the effect of the thin air above 16,000ft.
 This was also the closest we had been to the 20,945 ft summit of Ausangate in our 24 hours of adventure.
 I was really starting to look forward to the next three days, where we would be making a counter clockwise loop around the massif.

 We continued on from the pass and before me stood the most beautiful glacial lakes I had ever laid eyes on.
 They were a deep sapphire blue, surrounded by flickering blades of golden grass, set deep beneath the towering peaks above.
 It was a humbling experience to be embraced by so much untouched beauty, with only Pachamama to see us.
 The morning air was taut and calm, leaving the surface of each lake still and reflecting the world around it.
+Every view you see feels like the most beautiful thing you’ve ever seen, and yet, it continues to be outdone with your very next step.
+If there is a heaven, it has to look like this.

 Motivation is important

+On our way over the second pass of the day, we saw a few stunning turquoise lakes.
+Lakes get this color from rock flour.
+Rock flour is bedrock deposited from a moving and eroding glacier.
 Once we have crossed over the pass, we made our final descent for the day to our campsite to another gorgeous golden valley.
 We set up camp and had a nice dinner before falling into a deep sleep from tired legs and satisfied souls and minds.

 Lamas & alpacas everywhere